 We may earn income from links in this post.
 Please read this Disclosure for details.

-If you’re looking for a drink that’s not only refreshing but is filled with healthy benefits, look no further than this Chamomile Iced Tea.
+If you’re looking for a drink that’s not only refreshing but is caffeine-free, non-alcoholic and soothing, look no further than this Chamomile Iced Tea.

 Also known as te de manzanilla, this aromatic herbal tea, made with mint and lemon, is a cooling, calming drink that’s perfect for summer.